plastilinn/docs/pages/sections/Assets.md

 - Client's Financial Assets: These are the financial resources that clients have.
 A company can leverage these assets to fund its growth, innovation, and sustainability.
 For example, a startup might utilize its clients' investments to finance its research and development and scale its business.

-By understanding and leveraging these "Profile/Assets", a company can enhance its business model, create more value, and achieve greater success.
+By understanding and leveraging these "Assets", a company can enhance its business model, create more value, and achieve greater success.
 For instance, a software company might identify that its clients have significant technical skills.
 The company might then develop more advanced software that these skilled clients can use, thereby enhancing its product offering, customer satisfaction, and competitive advantage.
-This would demonstrate the company's ability to leverage its understanding of "Profile/Assets" to drive its business model and create value.
+This would demonstrate the company's ability to leverage its understanding of "Assets" to drive its business model and create value.

 ## 👉 Example (SpaceX)